The Sound Within

 Stay tuned for the announcement of an exciting lineup of featured artists!

-Listen Up! and Unwrap gratefully acknowledge the support of the Region of Waterloo, City of Kitchener, City of Waterloo, Wilmot Technologies Inc., Canada Council for the Arts, and Government of Canada towards realizing The Sound Within.
+Listen Up! and Unwrap gratefully acknowledge the support of the Region of Waterloo, City of Kitchener, City of Waterloo, Wilmot Technologies Inc., Ontario Arts Council, Government of Ontario, and Government of Canada towards realizing The Sound Within.

 Many thanks to those who make our work possible.